christopherwk210/gm-bot/docs/getting-started/quick-start.md

 }
 ```

-!> Never upload your auth file!
+?> Never upload your auth file!
 Your token should be a secret to everyone.
 This file is automatically ignored by the project `.gitignore` file.

-Once your auth file is in place, you're ready to go!
-The bot can be started with:
+Once your auth file is in place, the bot can be started with:

 ```bash
 npm start
 ```

-If there are any errors, they will be logged to the console.
+That's it, your setup!

+!> I'm super pumped that you're interested in getting involved with the development of the bot!
+However, before you go nuts and start contributing, please make the admins aware of the changes you are interested in making.
+The bot is something shared by the whole community, and so any large new additions or changes are to be considered by the admin team prior to implementation. **If you implement a big command and create a pull request without talking to the admins first, it will most likely be declined.**

+To get started developing your own commands, check out [Creating commands](/getting-started/creating-commands).

 ## Missing peer dependencies
 It is recommended that you install dependencies with the `--silent` flag so as to hide  unnecessary peer dependency warnings.
 These warnings are for peer dependencies of `discord.js`, the Discord API library used by GMBot.
 They are not required to run the bot itself, however the bot won't be able to use its audio capabilities without installing either `node-opus` or `opusscript`: